 The clock is ticking

 As an heir of a reverse mortgage borrower’s estate, you will not be personally responsible for satisfying the loan balance.
 However, you will still have important decisions to make and duties to execute.
 It is important to act sooner rather than later within the given timetable because interest continues to accrue until the day the loan debt is satisfied, which could reduce the amount of money going to you or the estate.
-To find out if a reverse mortgage loan is right for you or your family, click here.

-Are heirs responsible for satisfying the debt?
+Are heirs responsible for satisfying the reverse mortgage debt?